-1. The publication and distribution of OrganicNZ magazine continued.
+1. The publication and distribution of OrganicNZ magazine continued in the 2023/24 year.

-The aim of the magazine is to publish articles to advance our objects, open up subjects to readers, inform and persuade as to S&H objects such as importance of healthy food; promoting organics as a solution to climate change; alternatives to common herbicides and pesticides; as well as to provide members with a tangible community and action-oriented information.
+The aim of the magazine is to publish articles to advance our objects, open up subjects to readers, inform and persuade as to S&H objects such as the importance of healthy food; promoting organics as a solution to climate change; safer alternatives to common herbicides and pesticides; as well as to provide members with a tangible community and action-oriented information.
+Soil & Health is now developing a Digital Strategy to move towards online publication of information in 2024/25.